inspec/inspec/docs-chef-io/content/inspec/resources/azurerm_ad_users.md

 ## Azure Permissions

-The Client/Active Directory Application you have configured Inspec Azure to use (`AZURE_CLIENT_ID`) must have permissions to read User data from the Azure Graph RBAC API.
+The Client/Active Directory Application you have configured InSpec Azure to use (`AZURE_CLIENT_ID`) must have permissions to read User data from the Azure Graph RBAC API.

 Please refer to the [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#updating-an-application)